iiasa/Condor_run_R/configuring.md

 Default value: `120`

 Number of seconds to wait after a job has entered the *hold* state before auto-releasing it for a retry.
 The maximum number of retries is set via [`JOB_RELEASES`](#job_releases).
 When common causes of transient failure on your cluster take long to resolve, set this value to an estimate of the problem half life so as to not exhaust the retries too soon.

+### HOST_REGEXP
+Default value: `.*`

+A [regular expression](https://www.w3schools.com/java/java_regex.asp) to select a subset of execute hosts from the cluster by hostname.
+Jobs will be scheduled only on the machines thus selected.
+The default value selects all available execute hosts.

 ### REQUEST_CPUS
 Default value: `1`